Pyshou/MD-FEP_parallel_Q5/3_get_lig_ff_params/README.md

 - In the last block, identify the line starting with "D1" (torsion 1), check the starting angle value and at the end of the line, add "  S 18 10.0", for instance if rotating 18 times by 10 degrees (symmetric molecule, I would advise a full rotation to double check symmetry in the scan though).
 Also leave two blank lines at the end of the file.

 - Then use the enclosed submission script on Tetralith.

+- When done, you can open the output (LIG.out file) with gview, check structures and save the scan data.
+Also save each structure (see below).

+- Converts the energies from Hartree to kcal/mol and offset by the minimum (will become zero).

+- Generate a Q topology for each saved structure in vaccuum (don't use solvate with qprep!).

+- Run a short, close to 0 K simulation in Q for each point with atoms tightly restrained to their initial coordinates.

+- Get the total potential from the generated Q log files for each and offset by the minimum (will become zero).

+- Then compare the profiles and define new torsional terms to fit the QM scan if needed (you can use regression tools in R or so if things are not obvious).

+- Then re-use those parameters within your Forcefield/Qoplsaa.prm file to generate "corrected" topologies.
+And re-run an MM scan to double-check that the new relative potential energies match the QM ones now.